Alex-dev1356/Angular11_BuildFromScratchToFinish/README.md

 3. Once done, get the selector of the search bar component from search-bar.ts and put it inside app.component.html.
 4. Modify the search bar html file.
 5. Apply CSS Styles into it to make it more pleasing.
+6. Enabling the Search functionality in both HTML and TypeScript file.